dsebastien/obsidian-publisher/README.md

-# Obsidian Publisher
+# ObsidianPublisher
-Automates publishing from Obsidian
+Easily publish your content

 ## Installation
 Not ready for prime time...